Ernest Chausson: Death

 When 44 years old, Chausson died while staying at one of his country retreats, the Château de Moussets, in Limay, Yvelines.
 Riding his bicycle downhill, Chausson hit a brick wall and died instantly.
 The exact circumstances remain unclear; although probably an accident, there has been the suggestion of suicide, as Chausson was prone to depression.
 This suicide theory was propounded by Debussy's biographer Edward Lockspeiser, but has been rejected more recently by Chausson's own biographer Ralph Scott Grover.
-When he was 20, Chausson jotted into his diary “I have the premonition that my life will be short.
-I’m far from complaining about it, but I should not want to die before having done something."
+When he was 20, Chausson jotted into his diary "I have the premonition that my life will be short.
+I'm far from complaining about it, but I should not want to die before having done something."

 Chausson was buried in Père Lachaise Cemetery in Paris.
 His funeral was attended by figures of the arts, including Duparc, Gabriel Fauré, Isaac Albéniz, Redon, Edgar Degas, Auguste Rodin, Henri de Régnier, Pierre Louÿs and Claude Debussy.
-While Chausson's brotherly relationship with Debussy had ended abruptly five years earlier, following his disapproval of Debussy's promiscuity, Debussy never ceased to admire Chausson's music.
+Although Chausson's brotherly relationship with Debussy had ended abruptly five years earlier, following his disapproval of Debussy's promiscuity, Debussy never ceased to admire Chausson's music.